UPcload/FitAnalytics-WebWidget-Android/README.md

 The WebWidget SDK allows integrating the Fit Analytics Size Advisor widget into your own Android app.

 As a first step, we suggest that you familiarize yourself with the Fit Analytics web-based Size Advisor service by:
 1. Reading through the Fit Analytics website and trying out a sample product - https://www.fitanalytics.com/
+2. Reading through the Fit Analytics Native Apps Integration guide - http://developers.fitanalytics.com/native-apps

 The integration method currently supported by this SDK is based on loading HTML/JS-based widget code in a separate WebView instance and establishing communication between the host app and the embedded web widget.